Duquesne University - Palumbo-Donahue School of Business

 The MBA Sustainable Business Practices program accepts students for the summer semester, with the program starting in late May or early June.
 We take a holistic approach in reviewing applications.
 The following are required for admissions consideration: Official transcripts from all undergraduate and graduate (if applicable) schools attended.
 An undergraduate degree in business is not required for admission.
 A 3.0 or better GPA is preferred for admissions consideration.
 Resume outlining your professional work experience, educational background and roles and responsibilities.
 Three application essays: 1.
 Why are you interested in pursuing an MBA emphasizing sustainable business practices?
 2. How has your background prepared you for the challenges of graduate business study and next generation leadership?
 3. Tell us about a time when you overcame a significant challenge.
 Describe the situation, the process for resolving it, any action you took and the outcome.
 Two letters of recommendation (professional or academic).
 An admissions interview is required.
 GMAT or GRE scores.
 A 500 or better on the GMAT or a 305 or better on the GRE is preferred for admissions consideration.
-Admissions Interview.

 To be considered for admission, complete the application process and include a copy of your Peace Corps Description of Service.
 When completing your application, please be sure to indicate your Peace Corps service.